22 Oct Lessons From The StrongFirst Lifter (SFL) Barbell Certification

 You might even be surprised to see some of the exercises listed here, but I can tell you they are all extremely valuable exercises when executed properly and they all have a role.

 Can you imagine how deep the technique goes covering just these lifts?

 Technique is neuromuscular efficiency and it literally makes all the difference in the world in separating the average from the elite.

 Now, let me tell you about the other big benefit of the weekend: programming.

 The information and lectures on program design were priceless.

 I had heard about how good the programming information was, but I didn’t really know how good it truly was.

 Program design is key to get the best results.

-The RAV template is sure fire way to maintain a nice plateau.
+The RAV approach is sure fire way to maintain a nice, steady plateau.